- Home

 This plant is only available in small numbers and is very rarely listed for sale.

-Priority Delivery can be selected during checkout.
+this can be changed during checkout.

 A native of the Himalayas, Picea smithiana has distinctive elegant, hanging branches with a gracefully weeping tip which in its natural habitat helps to shed snow in the cold winters.
 The needles are bright green and the longest of any spruce, reaching up to five centimeters in length.